 Non- toxic lilies to dogs:

-Though the plants above are labelled as non-toxic, they can definitely still cause stomach upsets.
-We suggest avoiding them altogether.
+Though the plants above are labelled as non-toxic, they can still cause stomach upsets and we suggest avoiding them altogether.

 Why are lilies poisonous to dogs?

-Of course, we want out pooches to have the perfect balanced dog diet, but sometimes their curious nature gets the better of them.
-The reason lilies don’t add to this, and are actually poisonous, is down to the type of lily.
+We want out dogs to have the perfect balanced dog diet and we work hard to meet all their nutritional needs but sometimes their curious nature gets the better of them.
+It’s easy for them to take a nibble of things that are growing in the garden or that you have in the house.
+The reason lilies may be poisonous comes down to the type of lily.
 A lot contain insoluble calcium oxalate crystals or cardio glycosides which are highly toxic to dogs and will lead to irritation.

 Signs of lily poisoning in dogs